UNOC3 Nice 2025

 It is thus important that civil society mobilizes to demand ambitious and effective measures and commitments, in line with the Protection Principle, and reaches out to decision-makers and influencers.

-- A high-level meeting to mark the 50th anniversary of the Barcelona Convention and Mediterranean Action Planand to revitalize it.
+- A high-level meeting to mark the 50th anniversary of the Barcelona Convention and Mediterranean Action Plan and to revitalize it.

-- A Mediterranean Blue Economy event.
+- A Mediterranean Blue Economy event, facilitated by the Union for the Mediterranean.

-Special Accreditation to participate in the Nice conference has been open through theUN DESA website until 13 December 2024 for other non-governmental organizations, civil society and youth organizations, Indigenous Peoples’ organizations, local and regional authorities, academic institutions, the scientific community, the private sector, philanthropic organizations and other stakeholders whose work is relevant to the Conference but who are not in consultative status with ECOSOC or accredited to the previous United Nations Ocean Conferences.
+Special Accreditation to participate in the Nice conference was open through the UN DESA website until 13 December 2024 for other non-governmental organizations; civil society and youth organizations; Indigenous Peoples’ organizations; local and regional authorities; academic institutions; the scientific community; the private sector; philanthropic organizations, and other stakeholders whose work is relevant to the Conference but who are not in consultative status with ECOSOC or accredited to the previous United Nations Ocean Conferences.

 In addition, you can also sign up for the newsletter to receive updates from UN DESA: UN DESA Conference Registration.